 by Catherine Watts

 When I first came across the work of Titus Kaphar, it immediately stopped me in my tracks and captivated me.
 On a recent first-time visit to the National Portrait Gallery, Titus Kaphar’s art had an entire exhibit showroom dedicated to it.
-His art resonated with me not just as an art lover, but also as a black woman.
-Kaphar’s work explores the long and complicated past of slavery and racism in the United States.
+Also, his art resonated with me not just as an art lover, but also as a black woman.
+With this, Kaphar’s work explores the long and complicated past of slavery and racism in the United States.
 Although we can never erase that history and the pain it elicits, Kaphar shows that we can learn from it by boldly addressing it.

 About Titus Kaphar